ccbrown/api-fu/README.md

 For example, the `apifu` package provides date-time and long (but JavaScript safe) integers.

-### 📡 Implements handlers for HTTP and the [Apollo graphql-ws protocol](https://github.com/apollographql/subscriptions-transport-ws).
+### 📡 Implements handlers for HTTP, the [Apollo graphql-ws protocol](https://github.com/apollographql/subscriptions-transport-ws), and the [newer graphql-transport-ws protocol](https://github.com/enisdenjo/graphql-ws).

 Once you've built your API, all you have to do is: